whatsinport

 Nearby Places:

 Kota Kinabalu Handicraft Market (Next to the waterfront).
-It is a very colourful place that will stay in your memory as a 'souvenir' from Sabah.
+It is a very colorful place that will stay in your memory as a 'souvenir' from Sabah.

 Best Shopping Buys